 Peter and John were sternly commanded not to to teach or preach any more in the name of Jesus.
 As soon as they are reunited with the other believers they pray for boldness and continue to teach and preach with even greater boldness than before.
 The Christian believers were all of one heart and mind, and had all things in common.

 After Peter’s sermon at Solomon’s Portico (porch) Peter and John were brought before the council and entire family of the High Priest.
 They thought that crucifying Jesus put an end to their “Jesus problem” but in truth the Jesus movement was just getting started.
 The healed man stood with the accused, compelling evidence of the healing power of faith in Jesus.

 Much of Acts 2 is Peter’s sermon on the day of Pentecost.
 After the healing of a lame beggar at the beginning of Acts 3, Peter preaches another sermon.
 He explains that the God of the Hebrews, the God of Abraham, Issac and Jacob, raised his servant Jesus.
 He quotes Moses in saying there will be a leader like him, and offers another invitation to believe in the one that can turn them away from all iniquities.

 Peter preached on the Day of Pentecost and the audience was “cut to the heart.”
 What happens next is recorded in Acts 2:37-47.
-God’s plan of salvation has not changed and the Holy Spirit is at work today convicting of sin and drawing people to Jesus.
+Peter tells the crowd what they must do, essentially sharing the plan of salvation for the first time; it’s the first invitation to trust in the resurrection savior.
+3,000 people were saved that day and then the church was added to daily.
+The Holy Spirit is still at work today, convicting of sin and drawing people to Jesus.